Daemon-Solutions/tf-aws-dms/README.md

  - `replication_subnet_subnet_ids` - A list of the EC2 subnet IDs for the replication subnet group. **[*]**

 ###### Replication instance options
  - `replication_instance_class` - The instance class to use for the replication instance.
-For more information on the instance types available please see the [AWS User Docs](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Introduction.ReplicationInstance.html). **[*]**
+For more information on the instance types available please see the [AWS User Docs](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Introduction.ReplicationInstance.html).
+[Default: `dms.t2.micro`]
  - `replication_instance_id` - The replication instance ID.
 For more information on this variable please see the [Terraform User Docs](https://www.terraform.io/docs/providers/aws/r/dms_replication_instance.html#replication_instance_id). **[*]**
  - `replication_instance_name` - The value to set in the replication instance's `Name` tag. **[*]**
- - `replication_instance_allocated_storage` - The amount of storage to allocate to the replication instance.
-[Default: _blank_]
+ - `replication_instance_allocated_storage` - The amount of storage to allocate to the replication instance (GB).
+[Default: `20`]
  - `replication_instance_apply_immediately` - Indicates whether changes to the replication instance should be applied immediately or during the next maintenance window.
-[Default: _blank_]
+[Default: `false`]
  - `replication_instance_auto_minor_version_upgrade` - Indicates that minor engine upgrades will be applied automatically to the replication instance during the maintenance window.
-[Default: _blank_]
+[Default: `true`]
  - `replication_instance_availability_zone` - The EC2 Availability Zone that the replication instance will be created in.
 [Default: _blank_]
  - `replication_instance_engine_version` - The engine version number of the replication instance.
-[Default: _blank_] ## CHECK
+[Default: _blank_]
  - `replication_instance_kms_key_arn` - The Amazon Resource Name (ARN) for the KMS key that will be used to encrypt the replication connection parameters.
 If you do not specify a value for `replication_instance_kms_key_arn`, then AWS DMS will use your default encryption key.
 AWS KMS creates the default encryption key for your AWS account.
 Your AWS account has a different default encryption key for each AWS region.
 [Default: _blank_]
  - `replication_instance_multi_az` - Specifies if the replication instance is a multi-az deployment.
 You cannot set the `availability_zone` variable if the `multi_az` variable is set to `true`.
 [Default: _blank_]
  - `replication_instance_preferred_maintenance_window` - The weekly time range during which repliation instance system maintenance can occur, in Universal Coordinated Time (UTC).
 [Default: `sun:03:45-sun:05:45`]
  - `replication_instance_publicly_accessible` - Specifies the accessibility options for the replication instance.
 A value of `true` represents an instance with a public IP address.
 A value of `false` represents an instance with a private IP address.
-[Default: _blank_]
+[Default: `false`]

 ###### Replication task options
  - `replication_task_id` - The replication task identifier.
 For further information on this variable please see the [Terraform User Docs](https://www.terraform.io/docs/providers/aws/r/dms_replication_task.html#replication_task_id). **[*]**
  - `replication_task_name` - The value to set in the replication task's `Name` tag. **[*]**
  - `replication_task_migration_type` - The migration type, select from one of the following options: `full-load` | `cdc` | `full-load-and-cdc`. **[*]**
  - `replication_task_table_mappings` - An escaped JSON string that contains the table mappings.
-For information on table mapping see the [AWS User Docs](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.html). **[*]**
+For information on table mapping see the [AWS User Docs](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.html).
+[Default: _blank_]
  - `replication_task_settings` - An escaped JSON string that contains the task settings.
 For a complete list of task settings, see the [AWS User Docs](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TaskSettings.html).
 [Default: _blank_]
  - `replication_task_cdc_start_time` - The Unix timestamp integer for the start of the Change Data Capture (CDC) operation.
 [Default: _blank_]